43jcx/chenxijiang.github.io/_pages/about.md

 # 📝 Publications
 Articles submitting and work preparing...
 <div class='paper-box-text' markdown="1">
-The Impact of Scene Categories on Task-driven Viewing Behavior for Aerial Images (to be submitted)
+The Impact of Scene Categories on Task-driven Viewing Behavior for Aerial Images (To be submitted)

 Chenxi Jiang, Zhenzhong Chen, Jeremy M. Wolfe
 </div>